 In-person courses are currently postponed due to the pandemic however, there is a free 7-Day Reunion Experience workshop available online right now.

 There’s also an extensive ReWilding for Women podcast with over 100 episodes to choose from.

 Wilderness Gathering; a festival of bushcraft and music

-Billed as a family-friendly weekend of bushcraft, music, wild camping, and open fires, WIlderness Gathering is just the tonic for the post-lockdown summer season.
+Billed as a family-friendly weekend of UK based bushcraft, music, wild camping, and open fires, WIlderness Gathering is just the tonic for the post-lockdown summer season.

 Enjoy a fun-packed four days of bushcraft courses, survival skills workshops, and woodland wild foraging feasts at the UK’s longest-running wildcraft and primitive living festival.

 At this hands-on social gathering, days are filled with interactive events to hone the practical outdoor living skills that have been handed down through the generations.

 As is tradition with many UK festivals there is a significant musical element by the night.
 Celebrate the best of the native myth and folklore tradition in song around the fire.

 Children are well represented at Wilderness Gathering with specific workshops and events just for kids.
 Expect happy faces all around at this annual celebration of the great outdoors.